 More and more people are using their computers to listen to music.

-Andrew is always coming in late.
-(I don't like it.)
+Andrew is always coming late.
+(I don't like this.)